 - 2 teaspoon baking soda

-- ½ cup granulated sweetener for rolling
+- ½ cup granulated sweetener sugar substitute for rolling

 - ½ cup warm water for dipping fingers when rolling cookies

 - In a stand mixer or bowl with a handheld mixer cream together the butter and brown sugar swerve on medium speed until light and fluffy.
 About 1 minute.
 Scraping down sides of bowl as you go.

 - Add the egg and mix until combined for another minute.

 - Next add the pumpkin puree and then turn on the mixer and slowly add the almond flour.
 Mix for 1 miute on medium